5 Tips for Breast Reduction Scars

 Laser treatments are another option for helping scars fade after a breast reduction procedure.

 With the use of microscopic lasers, this innovative therapy can help scars lay flatter against the skin and can also help them fade nicely.
 Often, people think that laser therapy for scars is only used when scars have already gotten quite bad.
 In some cases, laser therapy can help with this, but more often than not, laser therapy is used to prevent lumpy or highly-pigmented scars from occurring in the first place.

 5. Discuss steroid injections or scar revision surgery if necessary.

 Finally, if your breast reduction scars have indeed become particularly noticeable and you haven’t employed the tips above or they simply haven’t worked for you, steroid injections may be able to help.
 These injections are often performed by plastic surgeons.
 Some estheticians and dermatologists may also use them to reduce the appearance of scars.

-Set up a Consultation to Discuss Breast Reduction
+Set up a Consultation to Discuss a Breast Reduction Procedure

 Undergoing breast reduction surgery can be a daunting experience, so it’s important to choose the right surgeon who will perform the procedure expertly and help you during the healing process.
-Dr. Smita R. Ramanadham is a female double board-certified plastic surgeon, performing breast reduction surgery for patients throughout the New Jersey, New York City, and Tri-state areas.
+Dr. Smita R. Ramanadham is a female double board-certified plastic surgeon, performing breast reduction surgery for patients throughout the New Jersey area.

 Dr. Smita’s significant plastic surgery experience, extensive surgical technique training, and precise touch make her the ideal plastic surgeon for the delicate surgery that is breast reduction.
 After surgery, she can help you with scar management to minimize breast reduction scars.

-To discuss this or any other cosmetic surgery procedures you are considering, contact our office today to set up a consultation appointment with Dr. Ramanadham.
+To discuss breast reduction cost or any other plastic surgery question your might have, contact our office today to set up a consultation appointment with Dr. Ramanadham.
 We look forward to hearing from you!